skip to main content

 Ten Things to Know About Biologics & Biosimilars

-A number of new biologics and biosimilars that treat arthritis are expected to arrive in 2023.
+A number of new biologics and biosimilars that treat arthritis were introduced in recent years.
 Here's what you need to know about them.
 If you're thinking about beginning or switching to a new biologic or biosimilar, read the Questions to Ask Your Doctor About Biologics & Biosimilars.
 Made possible by the generous sponsors recognized below the graphic.

 Click the image below to enlarge & download a pdf.